antman999/learning-scala/README.md

 ##  Functions
 ```
-def: Starts a function "Defines"
+1: Starts a function "Defines"

-min: This is the name of the function (can be anything)
+2: This is the name of the function (can be anything)

-(): Next go the parameters what the function takes in.
+3: Next go the parameters what the function takes in.

-num1,num2: Are both parameters required by the function followed by a : which then has what the parameters are such as (Int, String...)
+4: Are both parameters required by the function followed by a : which then has what the parameters are such as (Int, String...).

-:Int ={} : This is what the function results type needs to be followed by the body of the function
+5: This is what the function results type needs to be

+6: Function body

+ 1   2  3          4            5   6
 def min( num1:Int, num2:Int): Int = {
   if(num1 > num2) num2
   else num1